SumoLogic/sumologic-documentation/docs/cse/integrations/automation-service.md

 :::note
 * The Automation Service is intended to replace the legacy [Insight Actions](/docs/cse/administration/create-cse-actions#insight-actions) and the [Insight Enrichment Server](/docs/cse/integrations/insight-enrichment-server/).
 All of the actions and integrations provided with those capabilities are included in the Automation Service (though some may require “on-premise” deployment through the [bridge](#bridge)).
 Those capabilities will be deprecated later in 2023.
-* The Automation Service is enabled to allow customers to execute up to 10,000 actions per day.
+* The Automation Service allows you to execute up to 10,000 actions per day.
 :::

 ### Prerequisites